Kewals2PL/openguesserXP/README.md

 1. Make sure main.ps1 and config.json are in the same folder.

-2. Open PowerShell in that directory.
+2. Open PowerShell (Terminal) in that directory.

 3. Run the script using:

-        `powershell -ExecutionPolicy Bypass -File .\main.ps1`
+        Set-ExecutionPolicy Bypass -Scope Process and then:
+   `.\main.ps1`

-4. You will be prompted whether to update coordinates.
+5. You will be prompted whether to update coordinates.
 Type y if you want to run the Python tool find_coordinates.py (must be present and Python must be installed).

-5. The script will start clicking automatically.
+6. The script will start clicking automatically.
 Press ESC at any time to stop the loop.

 ### Setting Coordinates Manually (optional)